TaAils1440p/PWD_Lister/README.md

 # PWD Lister

 This project generates 20 million random passwords of 1 to 15 characters and writes them to a CSV file.

-> Canbe useful for a John the Ripper dictionnary (FOR EDUCATIONAL PURPOSES ONLY!)
+> Can be useful for a John the Ripper dictionnary (FOR EDUCATIONAL PURPOSES ONLY!)

 ## Structure